ZZT: Gameplay

 ZZT includes an in-game editor, allowing players to make their own worlds.
-Players would start with yellow normal walls surrounding a new board as a blank screen.
-The editor allowed players can add and arrange items, creatures, and terrain, and connect different boards together.
+Players start with yellow normal walls surrounding a new board as a blank screen.
+The editor allows players to add and arrange items, creatures, and terrain, and connect different boards together.
 Each board can be set to include specific settings, such as adding a time limit, making the board dark so the player could not see the board without a torch, or limiting the number of bullets on screen at any given time.
 Each board had its own isolated variables within the game, and through scripting players could create ten different boolean flags for the environment, shared across boards.
-Using ZZT-OOP, objects could be named, given commands for actions, and can send and receive messages.
+Using ZZT-OOP, objects can be named, given commands for actions, and can send and receive messages.
 Everything within ZZT is displayed in the 255 characters of the IBM PC's character set to create environments.
-The game supports sixteen colors, but the editor only permits seven colors for colorable objects, and had limits in the amount of objects being placed in each board.
+The game supports sixteen colors, but the editor only permits seven colors for colorable objects, and has limits in the amount of objects being placed in each board.
 Players eventually learned additional ways to add more colors to the game utilizing commands and different text characters, and editing world files.
 The PC speaker permits seven notes at several different octaves, and instruments with unique pitches of clicks, pops, and snaps to represent percussion.
 Sounds are played through normal gameplay, or making custom sounds through scripting.